Time/Frequency Domain Representation of Signals

 x = A e j ϕ o r A ϕ .
 (6)

 The expression in (6) is the signal in (4) expressed using phasor notation.
-Note that we must know the frequency of a signal in order to covert from phasor notation to the time domain representation.
+Note that we must know the frequency of a signal in order to convert from phasor notation to the time domain representation.

 Quiz Question